input-output-hk/atala-prism/AnonCred-method-spec.md

 ## Objective of this specification

-The primary goal of this document is to describe a way to identify and retrieve resources using the PRISM DID method as a building block.
+The primary goal of this document is to describe a way to identify and retrieve resources using the [PRISM DID method](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md) as a building block.
 As a secondary set of goals we want our approach to be re-usable by other DID methods that share some basic functionalities.
-Finally, we will present a component we identify as useful in the interoperability of AnonCred Methods.
+Finally, we will present a component we identify as useful in the interoperability of [AnonCred Methods](https://hyperledger.github.io/anoncreds-methods-registry/).

 ## Definitions

 In this section we will present a way to classify the resources we want to treat, and then define the properties we want to satisfy with our AnonCred method.

-Within the context of SSI, different resources are involved in the creation, sharing and verification of Verifiable Credentials (VCs).
+Within the context of SSI, different resources are involved in the creation, sharing and verification of [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model-2.0/) (including [AnonCreds](https://hyperledger.github.io/anoncreds-spec/)).
 Some of these resources can be described as _static_ due to the fact that they do not change once associated to a VC.
 Examples of these resources are schema objects and credential definitions.
 Conversely, other resources could be described as _dynamic_ in nature, as VCs refer to them, but the resources per se are updated over time.
 Examples of these resources are status lists or revocation entries.
 This classification will help us later in this document to describe how to identify, retrieve and validate resources in accordance to this specification.

 As a whole, this AnonCred method aims to provide:
 - Integrity assurance for static resources: When a user retrieves a resource based on its identifier, he can validate on his own that the resource hasn't been tampered with.